Hampton & King

 One possible complication is a vasa previa, where blood vessels from the umbilical cord cross the cervix.
 This can cause serious bleeding during delivery if not detected early.

-Another potential complication is umbilical cord compression, where the cord gets squeezed because it’s in a more vulnerable position.
+Additionally, umbilical cord compression can occur, where the cord gets squeezed because it’s in a more vulnerable position.
 It can lead to reduced blood flow to the baby, affecting their heart rate and oxygen levels during labor.

 While these complications sound scary, know that most cases of marginal cord insertion can be managed and won’t lead to complications.
 Getting regular check-ups during pregnancy can help make sure your doctor identifies this issue early if you have it.